Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 :kword:`KSDFT`
   Needed to perform MC-PDFT calculations.
 It must be used together with :kword:`CIONLY` keyword (it is a post-SCF method not compatible with SCF) and :kword:`ROKS` keyword.
   The functional choice follows.
-Currently available functionals are: tPBE, tBLYP, tLSDA.
+Currently available functionals are: T:, or FT:... .
   An example of an input that uses this keyword follows: ::

     &RASSCF